Understanding capital gains tax: a comprehensive guide

 Much like income tax, long-term capital gains tax is charged based on a graduated (sliding) scale but is subject to certain additional considerations:

-• The holding period.
-This refers to the time between when you acquired an asset and when you sell it.
+• The holding period refers to the time between acquiring an asset and selling it.
 Assets held for less than one year are subject to short-term capital gains tax, while long-term capital gains tax applies to assets held for a year or more.

 • Your taxable income